Sergey Bozhenov: Mayor of Astrakhan

-From 2004 to 2011, Bozhenov was the mayor of Astrakhan, from where he was elected to the State Duma of the sixth convocation.
+On 18 December 2004, Bozhenov became the 3rd mayor of Astrakhan.
 Bozhenov's stay at the head of the city administration was marked by conflicts with the regional leadership and election scandals (observers and members of election commissions were expelled from the polling stations by some "fighters").
 According to opponents, the ex-mayor's family owns a large amount of real estate in Astrakhan, and areas for the construction of some objects that were needed by Bozhenov or his family appeared many times in a very strange way, as residential buildings burned out in the right places.

 The mayor's press service assessed the results of Bozhenov's activities in the city positively: “How he decorated the city, how many new holidays he came up with - the day of the watermelon, the day of the fish soup!
 Astrakhan entered the Russian Book of Records with the longest cake and the largest round dance around the Kremlin!"

 During the first three years of the city's leadership, the revenue flow to the budget of Astrakhan more than doubled: from 4.7 billion rubles in 2004, to 10.4 billion rubles in 2007.
 Under Bozhenov's leadership, all main highways were repaired in Astrakhan, the program "From the outskirts to the center" was launched, within the framework of which a massive repair of intra-quarter and intra-courtyard roads began, as well as the installation of children's and sports grounds, of which more than three hundred were built.